-- 5% Tutorial attendance - 20% Homework Assignments (12, counting best 10 @ 2% each). - 15% Term test: Wednesday 16th August 6:30pm-7:30pm A3 - 60% Final Examination - If a student's exam score in the Quantum Mechanics section of the final examination is higher than their test score, their test score will be replaced by their quantum mechanics section exam score.
+- 5% Tutorial attendance - 20% Homework Assignments (12, counting best 10 @ 2% each). - 15% Term test: Date and time to be confirmed - 60% Final Examination

+If a student's exam score in the Relativity section of the final examination is higher than their test score, their test score will be replaced by their quantum mechanics section exam score.
 A student who gains at least 50% in the Final Examination but who would otherwise fail the course, will be awarded a C-.